JWeis/nearme-documentation/pages/getting-started/users/sign-in-after-sign-up.md

 ---
-title: Automatic sign in after sign up
+title: Singing in automatically after sign up
-permalink: /getting-started/users/sign-in-after-sign-up
+permalink: /getting-started/users/signing-in-after-sign-up
 ---

-This tutorial will show you how can you add automatic sign in to a signup form so new user will be logged in after account creation.
+This tutorial will help you to add automatic sign in to a signup form, so that a new user will be logged in right after account creation.

 ## Requirements

-This tutorial assumes that you already have working Sign up form where user can create new account.
+This tutorial assumes that you already have a working Sign up form, where a user can create a new account.

 * [Sign up forms](./sign-up-forms)